 That’s because this app will allow you to plug in all of the factors we’ve been discussing and apply a weighted score to each one.
 This can help give you the full picture of how your end-of-life decision could benefit your organization (freed-up resources) or create risks (unhappy customers) and how much each of those factors should weigh on your decision.

 Phase 2: Get approval for your end-of-life plan.

 Retiring a product is not product management’s call alone.
 This is an important strategic decision that could affect many other departments.
 Therefore it should involve other members of your organization, particularly your executive staff.

 And now that you’ve done the work of building a case based on evidence—and not just your gut—you can take your data-supported proposal to end-of-life your product to your executive stakeholders.

 By the way, by developing an end-of-life product roadmap and using a roadmap app that includes weighted-scoring capability, you’ll see some benefits when it comes to presentation.
-You can make your case much more effectively to executive stakeholders if you can bring up a clean, visual summary of your proposal and your strategic thinking behind it.
+You can make your case much more effective to executive stakeholders if you can bring up a clean, visual summary of your proposal and your strategic thinking behind it.

 Phase 3: Plan and communicate your end-of-life plan.